apache/arrow/docs/source/python/extending_types.rst

 they can potentially be recognized by other (non-Python) Arrow consumers such as PySpark.

-Pyarrow allows you to define extension types from Python by subclassing :class:`ExtensionType` and giving the derived class its own extension name and mechanism to (de)serialize any parameters.
+PyArrow allows you to define extension types from Python by subclassing :class:`ExtensionType` and giving the derived class its own extension name and mechanism to (de)serialize any parameters.
 For example, we could define a custom rational type for fractions which can be represented as a pair of